-Before this loaf that you see here, I had never eaten banana bread in my life.
+Before this loaf that you see on that in that bread tin, I had never eaten banana bread in my life.
 Hence, it follows that I had never baked banana bread.
-I did not know about the toffee-like scent that takes over the house when baking it and I was totally ignorant towards this open door that lets you make the most of your mushy & overripe bananas.
+I did not know about the toffee-like scent that takes over the house when baking it.
+And I was totally ignorant towards this open door that lets you make the most of your mushy & overripe bananas.
 And believe me, there has been a lot of banana waste in my history which I’m very ashamed of.

 Being lost in the Banana Bread World